-Of course, it is a popular place, and lots of tourists are walking here too, so I also decide to go to the Grünmarkt, which is right in front of the Kollegienkirche (University Church).
-This market is well-known to the Salzburg locals, since it is where you can get fresh cheese, pastries, vegetables and fruit and other knick knacks too.
+Of course, it is a popular place, and lots of tourists are walking here too, so I also decide to head to the Grünmarkt, which is right in front of the Kollegienkirche (University Church).
+This market is well-known by the Salzburg locals, since it is where you can get fresh cheese, pastries, vegetables and fruit.

 Lunch and more information

 I really have worked up an appetite.
 On my way to a good restaurant to eat Mediterranean cuisine at S’Nockerl, I keep my eyes open for any kind of concerts.